-Data entry is one of the well-known admin tasks.
+Data entry is a well-known administrative task.
 Its responsibilities include managing, reviewing, and arranging paperwork and files.
-As a VA, most of them should be able to juggle the roles of a data entry clerk.
+Most VAs should be able to juggle the roles of a data entry clerk.

-Remember that as an employer, it’s your job to properly indicate what the role is for.
+Remember that as an employer, it’s your job to indicate what the role is for properly.
 There are multiple cases in which employers fail to assimilate the difference between having virtual assistants and administrative clerks.

 To further clarify, some jobs may overlap between the two.
-Virtual assistants often work with a client as an individual support system while administrative clerks work within departments.
+Virtual assistants often work with clients as an individual support system, while administrative clerks work within departments.